zerovm/zerocloud/contrib/vagrant/README.md

 `vagrant ssh`

-Next, we need to terminate DevStack:
+Next, we need to terminate all of the DevStack processes.
+The first time you do this, you need to use a little brute force.
+First, run `rejoin_stack.sh`:

 ```bash
 cd $HOME/devstack